 - An attorney can also assist you in requesting the footage from the dashcam for the hearing.

-If you are involved in a DUI charge and are in need of a criminal defense attorney, fill out our contact form or call us at 410-647-6677 to request a consultation.
+If you are involved in a DUI charge and are in need of a Maryland criminal defense lawyer, fill out our contact form or call us at 410-647-6677 to request a consultation.